The Richmond Promise Scholarship

 7. Do I have to wait until my parents or I file taxes to complete my FAFSA or CA Dream Act Application?

 No, you do not!
-You should use you and your parent’s taxes and income information from twy years ago to complete your FAFSA or Dream Act.
-We recommend you use the IRS Data Retrieval Tool (only if you are completing a FAFSA, not a CA Dream Act Application) if you can to quickly and accurately input you and your parents’/guardians’ income information.
+You should use your and/or your parent’s taxes and income information from two years ago to complete your FAFSA or Dream Act.

 Still confused about which year’s taxes to use?
-If you are applying for financial aid for the 2019-20 academic year, you would use taxes from 2017.
+If you are applying for financial aid for the 2026-27 academic year, you would use taxes from 2024.

 8. When will I be notified if I received the Richmond Promise scholarship?